Modeling the effectiveness of radiation shielding materials for astronaut protection on Mars: Results

 \section{Results}

 As a first step, we ran the fundamental situation of our simulations, i.e. the situation without any shielding material.
 Hence, radiation could travel freely through the atmospheric layers before reaching the layer representing the astronaut's body, mimicking the actual conditions and natural shielding of Mars.
 The resulting dose rate, induced by GCR, ranged in our model between 172.8 $\mu$Gy/day (maximum solar conditions) and 296.7 $\mu$Gy/day (minimum solar conditions).
-These values are quite consistent with the RAD measurements in detector E (plastic), which lie in the interval of $\sim$ 200 - 325 $\mu$Gy/day from MSL landing until late 2020 \cite{Guo:2021}.
-This consistency is particularly encouraging considering the simplicity of the model we built and shows that our outcomes should be compatible with other outcomes deduced by much more complex models.
+These values are quite consistent with the RAD measurements in the plastic detector, which lie in the interval of $\sim$ 200 - 325 $\mu$Gy/day from MSL landing until late 2020 \cite{Guo:2021}.
+This consistency is particularly encouraging considering the simplicity of the model we built, and shows that our outcomes should be compatible with other outcomes deduced by much more complex models.

 We continue with examining the effect of the shielding materials.
+The quantity we compute to first-order compare them is energy deposited per depth (LET) versus the depth in the water layer (a more definite classification is given afterwards, using the resulting dose rates for each material).
+Although the definition of LET usually refers to a monoenergetic single-ion source, in this paper we generalize its computation, so that it is calculated at a given depth by integrating the differential energy loss of all particles over the energy spectrum.
+While individual particles exhibit a Bragg peak behavior, the spectrum-averaged LET can decrease with depth due to the cumulative effects of all particles, including those that have already deposited their energy and stopped.

-The energy deposited per depth versus the depth in the water layer, caused by three typical solar events, are shown in Fig. \ref{fig:4}, \ref{fig:10} and \ref{fig:11} for some specific materials.
+The LET versus the depth in the water layer, caused by three typical solar events, are shown in Fig. \ref{fig:4}, \ref{fig:10} and \ref{fig:11} for some specific materials, commonly used or proposed in aerospace.
 The materials tested are aluminum, polyethylene, water, regolith, carbon fiber and liquid hydrogen, and they are assigned the same area thickness, 10 g cm$^{-2}$.
-That way, we examine how helpful against cosmic rays a material is, accounting simultaneously for its weight efficiency, as all of them the simulated cases would have the same mass.
+That way, we examine how helpful against cosmic rays a material is, accounting simultaneously for its weight efficiency, as all of the simulated cases would have the same mass.
 For comparison, the situation with no shielding material is given too.
-In Fig. \ref{fig:5} the behavior of the same materials against the full GCR spectrum (protons, alpha particles and helium ions) during solar minimum conditions (as a worst case scenario) is presented.
+In Fig. \ref{fig:5}, the behavior of the same materials against the full GCR spectrum (protons, alpha particles and helium ions) during solar minimum conditions (as a worst case scenario) is presented.